Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 April 2026 21.53.24 UTC
+- WIB: Minggu, 19 April 2026 22.49.42 UTC
-- WITA: Minggu, 19 April 2026 22.53.24 UTC
+- WITA: Minggu, 19 April 2026 23.49.42 UTC
-- WIT: Minggu, 19 April 2026 23.53.24 UTC
+- WIT: Senin, 20 April 2026 00.49.42 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature